Manjiri-here/Linux/README.md

 # Linux

-More about linux in 'Linux fundamentals'.
+More about linux in 'Linux commands'.